kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 **Image Modal**

-You could probably achieve this with some JS library like [LightBox2](https://lokeshdhakar.com/projects/lightbox2/), but since I'm using Bootstrap already, I prefer to use their built in modal.
+You could probably achieve this with some JS library like [LightBox2](https://lokeshdhakar.com/projects/lightbox2/), but since I'm using Bootstrap already, I prefer to use their built-in modal.

 I can recycle the same modal I'm using in my [art gallery page](https://kanekos.neocities.org/gallery/#original) for this.